TO BE PUBLISHED December 2019

 We also expect discussion on the role for qualifications and awarding bodies in the changing skills landscape.

-With the Government recently announcing plans for new qualifications for digital skills, delegates will consider options for further new qualifications to compliment the programme, and how they might be implemented.
+It follows the Government’s recently announced call for views on new digital Functional Skills qualifications, looking at options for further new qualifications to compliment the programme, and how they might be implemented.

 With the National Retraining Scheme widely considered as a response to work automation, further sessions will consider the likely broader economic impacts, discussing how the programme can be designed to combat macro-economic challenges such as skill shortages, productivity issues and labour mobility - and examples of how retraining is being approached outside the UK.